 Your Immune System

 Over 70% of your immune system’s defenses, are centered in your large intestine or “gut”.
-Keeping this system strong helps you fight off everything from colds and flu, to chronic illnesses and life-threatening diseases.
+Keeping this system strong, supports your immune defenses.

 The probiotic bacteria that live here are crucial to maintaining your gut-associated lymphoid tissue or “GALT” where your lymphocyte defenders live.
-They help to avoid “leaky gut” to keep toxins from penetrating directly into your blood stream.
+They support the ability to keep toxins from penetrating directly into your blood stream.
 And they generate short chain fatty acids which are the major energy source for gut lining cells, help control mineral transport, stabilize glucose levels, suppress cholesterol synthesis and have anti-inflammatory benefits.

 One Piece of the Puzzle

-Research is accelerating at a rapid rate, uncovering how complex our health, weight control, energy levels, autoimmune disorders, genetics, stress and environmental factors are to understand.
+Research is accelerating at a rapid rate.
 What is becoming clear, is the importance of gut health, and the significant importance of prebiotics and our probiotic bacteria.